Oppenheimer wins big at the Baftas – as Christopher Nolan takes home first-ever prize

 Although it was shot entirely in Poland and with a German cast, the harrowing drama, about a Nazi commandant building a home next to Auschwitz, was made by Film4 and with a British production team.

-Accepting the prize, the film’s producer James Wilson said: “Those walls aren’t new from before or during or since the Holocaust, and it seems stark right now that we should care about innocent people being killed in Gaza or Yemen in the same way think about innocent people killed in Mariupol or in Israel.

-“Thank you for recognising a film that asks you to think in those spaces.”
+Accepting the prize, the film’s producer James Wilson said: “Walls aren’t new from before or since the Holocaust and it seems stark right now that we should care about innocent people being killed in Gaza or Yemen or Mariupol or Israel.”
+He added: “Thank your for recognising a film that asks us to think in those spaces.”

 Earlier on the red carpet, Ken Loach, director of the refugee film The Old Oak, stood next to a sign reading “Gaza: Stop the Massacre” held by the film’s writer Paul Laverty.